Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.72 degrees Kelvin in August 2025, compared to 0.74 in July.
+In land locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.72 degrees Kelvin in August 2025, compared to 0.74 in the previous month.

 Sample.
-There are 2,108 observations in the monthly series presented in the chart above.
-The series covers the time range stretching from January 1850 to August 2025.
+There are 2,108 records in the monthly time series displayed in the graph above.
+The series covers the period going from January 1850 to August 2025.

 History.
-Take a look at some summary statistics we calculated on the whole sample: the anomaly reached its lowest level of -1.05 degrees Kelvin in January 1861; it reached a maximum of 1.05 in September 2023; it had a mean of -0.26.
+Here's a glimpse of a few simple statistics calculated on the whole sample: the anomaly hit a minimum of -1.05 degrees Kelvin in January 1861; it reached its highest level of 1.05 in September 2023; it had an average value of -0.26.

 Latest values